pulsar-edit/documentation/docs/getting-started/installing-pulsar.md

 ### macOS

-Download the `.zip` release then create a `.pulsar` directory alongside the `Pulsar.app` application, for example:
+Download the `.zip` release, then create a `.pulsar` directory alongside the `Pulsar.app` application.
+For example:

 ```
 /MyUSB/Pulsar.app